pmndrs/react-three-fiber/readme.md

     npm install react-three-fiber

 React-three-fiber is a small React renderer for THREE-js.
-Regular THREE can sometimes lend to complex code due to non-reactive mutation and imperative layout-inflating.
+Regular THREE can sometimes produce rather complex code due to everything being non-reactive, mutation and imperative layout-inflating.

-By driving THREE as a render-target building scene graphs is easier since the graph can be componentized declaratively with clean, reactive semantics.
-This also opens up the eco system, you now apply generic packages for state, animation, gestures, etc.
+Driving something like THREE as a render-target makes so much sense if you think about it, it makes building scene graphs easier since content can be componentized declaratively with clean, reactive semantics.
+This also opens up the eco system, you can now apply generic packages for state, animation, gestures, etc.

 ### Objects and attributes